Quotations and Allusions in

 Wordsworth ... that Passage in the first book of the Prelude

 » The Prelude is a long poem by William Wordsworth (1770-1850) in which he describes the influences that contributed to his development as a poet.
 Written in the years 1799-1805, it was not published until shortly after the poet’s death.
 Lewis is referring to a passage in Book I beginning at line 356.
 While rowing on a lake the young poet experienced the sight of how

-a huge peak, black
+a huge peak, black and huge,

 As if with voluntary power instinct

 Upreared its head.
 I struck and struck again,

 And growing still in stature the grim shape

 towered up between me and the stars, and still,

 For so it seemed, with purpose of its own

 Strode after me.
 With trembling oars I turned ...